Docking (molecular): Mechanics of docking

-but can also derive from homology modeling construction.
+but can also derive from homology modeling construction or from AlphaFold predictions.
 This protein structure and a database of potential ligands serve as inputs to a docking program.
 The success of a docking program depends on two components: the search algorithm and the scoring function.

 Search algorithm

 The search space in theory consists of all possible orientations and conformations of the protein paired with the ligand.
 However, in practice with current computational resources, it is impossible to exhaustively explore the search space — this would involve enumerating all possible distortions of each molecule (molecules are dynamic and exist in an ensemble of conformational states) and all possible rotational and translational orientations of the ligand relative to the protein at a given level of granularity.
 Most docking programs in use account for the whole conformational space of the ligand (flexible ligand), and several attempt to model a flexible protein receptor.
 Each "snapshot" of the pair is referred to as a pose.

 A variety of conformational search strategies have been applied to the ligand and to the receptor.
 These include: